Papers

 This paper provides substantial insights into the mechanical behavior of graphene when undergoing tear loading, contributing to the fundamental understanding of 2D atomic crystals.
 The research posits that the results have implications for developing manufacturing techniques to create graphene nanostructures with precise geometries and edge characteristics.

 The interplay between atomic lattice geometry and mechanical tearing introduces significant avenues for future research, especially concerning molecular electronics applications where band gap variations may be pivotal.
-Further investigations could explore the electronic consequences of the observed 5–7 defects at tear edges, contributing to the material's potential utility in nanotechnology and electronic industries.
+Further investigations could delve into the electronic consequences of the observed 5–7 defects at tear edges, contributing to the material's potential utility in nanotechnology and electronic industries.

 Conclusion: